Before you get started, a few things to be aware of as you start your club.

 - A Club Recognition application submitted on ConnectSU

 - To register a new organization in ConnectSU, login and go to the Organizations page.
-Click on the green button that says "Register New Organization" to start the process.
+Click on the blue button that says "Register New Organization" to start the process.

 Recognition privileges are in effect annually from the approval date of the application until the end of the academic year.
 Student clubs must re-apply each year during mid-Spring Quarter for recognition.
 New student clubs may apply for recognition at any time during the academic year through OrgSync.

 All clubs must comply with University policies including financial, facility usage, Cod of Student Conduct, adhere to the student club's approved constitution and bylaws, and must retain an advisor who is a full-time faculty or staff member employed by Seattle University in order to be considered for recognition.
 Student clubs must adhere to all policies and procedures outlined for clubs.

 Creating a Club Constitution

 - Date of creation and revisions of the document

 - Membership: only members of the Seattle University community are eligible to participate.
 Officers must be currently enrolled SU students

 - Officers and their duties